bcgov/opho-cdr-shiny/README.md

 1. Clone this Github repository.
 2. Create a folder named "data" in the root directory of the repository.
 Download and save the "Data_T_CHSA" inside this "data" folder.
 3. Open the `opho-cdr-shiny.Rproject` file in RStudio.
-Run the following command in the R console to install the package dependencies or as listed below.
+Run the following command in the R console to install the package dependencies or as listed below:
     ```
     renv::restore()
     ```